gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 grid session create --cluster <cluster name>
 ```

-Or if you're using config file set the `.compute.provider.cluster` field to the cluster name you've just provisioned
+Or if you're using config file set the `.compute.provider.cluster` field to the cluster name you've just provisioned.

 ### Step 7: Enjoy!